Help us improve this website! Click below to do a quick exercise that will help us learn how to organize this website.

 Last updated: July 2009

 Yes.
-In general, under Illinois law an employer can give out negative information about you in a job reference as long as the information they give out is truthful and related to your job
+In general, under Illinois law an employer can give out negative information about you in a job reference as long as the information they give out is truthful and related to your job performance.

 Not necessarily.
 People get turned down for jobs for many reasons and it may have nothing to do with your references.

 Yes.
 An employer may say that you were fired because it is both truthful and related to your job performance.